30 Letters That Changed the World

 I think that if I was writing fiction instead of remembering something that happened, I would never have given her that dress. – Alice Munro, “Voices”

-We’re in the high holy days of cottaging in Ontario right now and this means a book review.
-My selection this year: 30 Letters that Changed the World: the Best of Direct Mail Fundraising from Canada’s Stephen Thomas Ltd, authored by Steve Thomas himself.
+We’re in the high holy days of Ontariocottaging right now and that means a book review.
+My selection this year:30 Letters that Changed the World: the Best of Direct Mail Fundraising from Canada’s Stephen Thomas Ltd, authored by Steve Thomas himself.

 We really wouldn’t.
 Honestly.